 In the healthcare sector, a hospital has significantly improved its compliance by introducing a digital documentation system for maintenance work and inspections.
 This allowed the hospital not only to meet legal requirements but also to optimize its operating costs.

 On the other hand, there are also numerous cases of failed implementations.
 A common problem is insufficient training for staff.
-The facility manager of a large office building mistakenly believed that one-time training would be sufficient.
+A facility manager of a large office building mistakenly thought that one-time training would be sufficient.
 The result was a series of safety incidents attributed to a lack of knowledge.

 Key takeaway: Regular training is crucial for maintaining safety and compliance.